Managing Default Contagion in Inhomogeneous Financial Networks: Introduction

-\textit{Resilience Criteria and Systemic Risk Capital Requirements}~~ We derive explicit criteria that determine whether a financial network is resilient to contagion with respect to small shocks caused by extraordinary events, such as for example a stock market crash, natural disasters or war, that trigger the default of a few institutions.
-Our model specification allows us to choose these shocks in a possibly highly correlated way, which is in line with the channel of \textit{Asset Correlation} listed above.
-Under certain conditions, we can determine the amplification factor of small initial shocks to the network.
-We then employ the resilience criteria to derive a formula for the risk capital that is sufficient to make the system resilient to initial shocks.
+\textit{Resilience Criteria and Systemic Risk Capital Requirements}~ We derive explicit criteria that determine whether a financial network is resilient to contagion with respect to small shocks caused by extraordinary events, such as for example a stock market crash, natural disasters or war, that trigger the default of a few institutions.
+Our model specification allows us to choose these shocks in an arbitrarily correlated way, which is in line with the channel of \textit{Asset Correlation} listed above.
+Under certain conditions we can determine the amplification factor of small initial shocks to the network.
+We then employ the resilience criteria to derive a formula for the banks' risk capital that is sufficient to make the system resilient to initial shocks.
 Due to the fact that we allow for infinite second moment of the degree sequences in our model, the derived risk capital turns out to be more restrictive than simply prohibiting contagious links as proposed in \cite{Cont2016}.
-We derive a robust formula for a threshold that will make the system resilient and relies on the normalized expected in-degree $w^-$ of a certain bank by a sublinear form $\alpha (w^-)^\gamma$, where $\alpha>0$ and $\gamma \in (0,1)$.
-Here robustness refers to the dependence structure of in- and out-degrees.
-For the reasonable case of upper tail dependent degree sequences the threshold is sharp in the sense that barriers $\alpha_\text{c}$ and $\gamma_\text{c}$ for the values of $\alpha$ and $\gamma$ exist below which the system is non-resilient and above which it is always resilient.
+We derive a formula for a threshold that will make the system resilient, which depends on the (expected) in-degree $w^-$ of a certain bank by a sublinear form $\alpha (w^-)^\gamma$, where $\alpha>0$ and $\gamma \in (0,1)$.
+For the natural case of upper tail dependent degree sequences the threshold is sharp in the sense that barriers $\alpha_\text{c}$ and $\gamma_\text{c}$ for the values of $\alpha$ and $\gamma$ exist below which the system is non-resilient and above which it is always resilient.
 We then state how such threshold values can be transformed into monetary capital requirements.
-This contributes to the ongoing discussion about adequate risk capital that was for example discussed by the Basel Committee on Banking Supervision in \cite{BaselCommittee2013} or by the Board of Governors of the Federal Reserve System in \cite{Fed2015}.
+This contributes to the ongoing discussion about adequate risk capital that was for example addressed by the Basel Committee on Banking Supervision in \cite{BaselCommittee2013} or by the Board of Governors of the Federal Reserve System in \cite{Fed2015}.